Generative Bayesian Optimization: Generative Models as Acquisition Functions: A general recipe for generative Bayesian optimization

-Although we leave the exploration of this formulation for future work, it is readily extensible to other types of generative models which may not have densities available in closed form, such as diffusion and flow matching \citep{Lipman2024}, which still provide flexible probabilistic models.
+Although we leave the exploration of this formulation for future work, it is essentially compatible with our proposed theoretical framework and readily extensible to generative models that may not have densities available in closed form, such as diffusion and flow matching \citep{Lipman2024}, which still provide flexible probabilistic models.